 sxy=1n1i=1n(xixˉ)(yiyˉ)s_{xy} = \frac{1}{n-1}\sum_{i=1}^n (x_i-\bar{x})(y_i-\bar{y})

-Here xˉ\bar{x} and yˉ\bar{y} are the sample means.
+where xˉ\bar{x} and yˉ\bar{y} are the sample means.
 Each product (xixˉ)(yiyˉ)(x_i-\bar{x})(y_i-\bar{y}) is positive when the pair falls on the same side of both means, and negative when the pair falls on opposite sides.

-If you are working with a full population rather than a sample, the denominator is typically NN instead of n1n-1:
+For a full population rather than a sample, the denominator is typically NN instead of n1n-1:

 Cov(X,Y)=1Ni=1N(xiμx)(yiμy)\mathrm{Cov}(X,Y) = \frac{1}{N}\sum_{i=1}^N (x_i-\mu_x)(y_i-\mu_y)

-If both deviations are positive, their product is positive.
-If both are negative, their product is also positive.
-Those pairs push covariance upward because the variables are moving together relative to their centers.
+Covariance is built from paired deviations from the mean.
+If both deviations are positive, their product is positive; if both are negative, their product is also positive.
+Those pairs push covariance upward, because the variables move together relative to their centers.
+If one deviation is positive and the other negative, the product is negative, pulling covariance downward.
+So covariance is really an average of joint movement around the mean.

 Worked Example: Study Hours And Quiz Scores